davidtwco/rfcs/text/0000-build-std.md

 standard library.

 The standard library sources are distributed in the `rust-src` component by rustup and placed in the sysroot under `lib/rustlib/src/`.
+The sources consist of the `library/` workspace plus `src/llvm-project/libunwind`, which was required in the past to build the `unwind` crate on some targets.

 Cargo supports explicitly declaring a dependency on the standard library with a `path` source (e.g. `core = { path = "../my_core" }`), but crates with these